elaifamouez/alx-system_engineering-devops/README.md

 0x02.
 Shell, I/O Redirections and filters -- Working with the shell, I/O Redirections and filters.

 0x03.
 Shell, init files, variables and expansions -- Working with the shell, variables and expansions.

+0x04.
+Loops, conditions and parsing -- Working with SSH key, Loops and Logs.